-- 1. Retain the existing character of Malvern's historic spa town and its countryside setting adjacent to the Hills and Commons and ensure that new development enhances this character and is fully integrated into the fabric and infrastructure of the Area. - 2.
+- 1. Protect and enhance the existing character of Malvern's historic spa town and its countryside setting adjacent to the Hills and Commons and ensure that new development enhances this character and is fully integrated into the fabric and infrastructure of the Area. - 3.
 Protect and enrich the Area's heritage assets and historic environment and ensure new development sustains and enhances the significance of designated and non-designated heritage assets within the Area's existing townscape and landscape.